dinanathsj29/angularcli-angualr-cli-tutorial/README.md

     - `Karma unit test runner` is configured
     - `Protractor end-to-end test framework` is configured
 2. Go inside the project/app directory or change directory, command: `cd firstAngularCliApp`
-3. Build, compile, serve, check and run Angular App in default browser by using angular CLI command: `ng serve` OR `ng serve -o` OR `ng serve --open`
+3. Build, compile, serve, check and run Angular App in default browser by using Angular CLI command: `ng serve` OR `ng serve -o` OR `ng serve --open`
 4. To change default port number, syntax: `ng serve --port PORN NUMBER`
 <br/> example: command: `ng serve --port 4500`
 5. Go to the browser and launch/check Angular App by entering the web address: `localhost:4200` OR `localhost:4500`